dijevic/Cashys/README.md

-# Hi ! this is the CASHYS backend :D :)
+# Hi ! this is the CASHYS backend 😎😎😎

 <h3 color="#fff" align="center">A complete backend service for the cashys app </h3>